Effectiveness of Plant-Based Diet for People with Diabetes

-We will make it short.
+We will keep it short.

-Plant-based diet is based on plant-derived foods with limitation or complete avoidance of animal-based products.
+A plant-based diet is based on plant-derived foods with limitation or complete avoidance of animal-based products.

 Unlike veganism, which main idea lies in ethical attitude towards all living creatures, plant-based approach mainly focuses on health concerns.
 It generally means giving up processed, sugary, refined products in favor of whole foods.